-All the chemical engineering courses offered are registered with The South African Qualification Authority (SAQA), and accredited by the Engineering Council of South Africa (ECSA).
+All the chemical engineering courses offered are registered with The SouthAfrican Qualification Authority (SAQA), and accredited by the Engineering Council of South Africa (ECSA).

-In addition, the department offers the following qualifications in the specialized field of Pulp and Paper Technology: National Diploma, Diploma, Advanced Diploma and Bachelor of Technology.
+In addition, the department offers the following qualifications in the specialized field of Pulp and Paper Technology: Diploma and Advanced Diploma.
 These qualifications have been registered with the South African Qualification Authority (SAQA) and are supported by the Paper Manufacturers Association of South Africa (PAMSA).

-5. STRUCTURE OF CHEMICAL ENGINEERING PROGRAMMES
+STRUCTURE OF CHEMICAL ENGINEERING PROGRAMME